The Abraham Lincoln Brigade Archives (ALBA)

 Article V – Compensation

-- A voting member of the Board who receives compensation, directly or indirectly, from ALBA for services is precluded from voting on matters pertaining to that member’s
+a.
+A voting member of the Board who receives compensation, directly or indirectly, from ALBA for services is precluded from voting on matters pertaining to that member’s compensation.

-- A voting member of any committee whose jurisdiction includes compensation matters and who receives compensation, directly or indirectly, from ALBA for services is precluded from voting on matters pertaining to that member’s
+b.
+A voting member of any committee whose jurisdiction includes compensation matters and who receives compensation, directly or indirectly, from ALBA for services is precluded from voting on matters pertaining to that member’s compensation.

 Article VI – Annual Statements